 - What-If AnalysisThe analytical pipeline: database, model, dashboard, what-if analysis.
 Use of simulations in business for decision making.
 Scenarios as ways to construct prediction on data.
 From scenario, to simulation model, to prediction.
 What-if analysis vs. Extraction, Transformation and Loading (ETL) approach.
 Source variables and scenario parameters.
 Seven stages of what-if analysis: goal analysis, business modeling, data source analysis, multidimensional modeling, simulation modeling, data design and implementation, and validation (if failed, repeat 4-7).
 Activity diagram (scenario diagram).
 Case: productivity of branches.
 Stating the assumptions required to perform what-if analysis of models.
 Grouping assumptions into scenarios describing different ways of customers’ reaction to the policies.
 Building what-if models for each policy for each scenario.
 Compare and reflect on the results of scenario models.
 Reactive programming.
 Functions in R.

 - Consumer PreferencesIntroduction to consumer preference theory.
 Utility analysis.
 Cardinal utility, ordinal utility.
 Indifference curves show combinations that give equal utility.
 Marginal rate of substitution (MRS).
 Constraints: income, price, time.
 Uses of choice models in marketing and business analytics.
 Modeling customers' choice by product features.
-Multinomial logit models for choice vs. Conjoint analysis: when and where.
-Choice-based and metric conjoint.
-Sample size for a conjoint survey.
-Preparing the data for choice modeling.
-Managing and summarizing choice data.
-Selecting the features for modeling.
-Building Choice Models.
-Modeling different preferences for different groups of customers with hierarchical models (mixed logit models).
-Reporting choice models: choice share predictions, willingness-to-pay metric.
 A/B testing and preference testing.
+A/A tests and A/B tests.
+Power analysis.
+Multiple A/B testing.
+Backward A/B testing.
+Bootstrapping and its use in A/B testing.
 Checklists and common pitfalls in A/B testing.
 Common metrics and reporting the results.
+A/B testing vs(?) qualitative customer research.

 - Customer SatisfactionCustomer feedback surveys.
 Net promoter score (NPS) for measuring loyalty.
 Promoters, passives and detractors.
 Customer satisfaction survey (CSAT) for meeting expectations.
-Post-purchase surveys, product/service development survey, usability surveys.
+Post-purchase surveys, product/service development surveys, usability surveys.
 Expectation disconfirmation theory of post-purchase satisfaction.
 Key constructs: expectations, perceived performance, disconfirmation of beliefs and satisfaction.
 Inputs to expectations of value.
 Measuring the perceived performance: overall quality, interaction, service experience, value for money, social status.
 Problems of customer satisfaction surveys.
 Self-selection, overdelivering, expectation adjustment.
 Combining survey and behavior data.
-Discovering patterns with Bayesian networks (Bayes nets).
-Trimming groups of variables, defining the importance of predictors.

 - project ChurnThe deadline will be announced two weeks before submission.
 Late submissions are not accepted.